Skyb0rg/syno-script/README.md

 Commands:

-processlist - list all prozessen on the Diskstation
+processlist - list all processes on the Diskstation

 synodown - shuts the Diskstation down